muanderson/Handwritten-digit-recogniser/README.md

 ### 2. Fine-Tuning on Custom Data

-After training a general-purpose digit recognizer, a small dataset of 300 custom drawings (30 for each digit) was created.
+After training a general-purpose digit recogniser, a small dataset of 300 custom drawings (30 for each digit) was created.
 The best base model was then loaded, and its early convolutional layers were **frozen**.
 Only the final, fully-connected classification layers were retrained on this new dataset.
 This transfer learning approach allows the model to adapt to a specific user's handwriting style without needing a large dataset.
 This fine-tuning process was also tracked as a separate experiment in MLflow.

 ---